 In 1729, the Paxton Township of Lancaster County was established.
 It was comprised of what is now Lower, Middle, and Upper Paxton Townships, as well as Susquehanna Township.
 The word “Paxton” was actually brought over by the Scottish settlers and means “town (or area) of Peace”.

-On March 4, 1785 the County of Dauphin was formed from Lancaster County.
-The word “Dauphin” was from the French name given to the Prince of France whose country the area government wanted to honor for its assistance in the Revolutionary War.
+On March 4, 1785, the County of Dauphin was formed from Lancaster County.
+The word “Dauphin” (French for “dolphin”) was the name / title given by the King of France to his eldest son, the heir apparent to the throne.
+The area government wished to honor France for its assistance in the Revolutionary War.

 Two years later in August of 1787, Middle Paxton Township was sectioned off from the original Paxton Township.

 The image below is a Tax List for Middle Paxton Township from the year 1807 (courtesy of the PA Historical & Museum Commission).
 A clearer, easier to read version of this image can be found online here.